CodeOfGordon/NFT-Webpage-attempt/nft-preview-card-component-main/README.md

+# Frontend Mentor - NFT preview card component
+---
-# Frontend Mentor - NFT preview card component --- MAIN WORK CAN BE FOUND IN "index.html" AND "style.css" FOUND IN THE "css" FOLDER
+MAIN WORK BY CODINGNOOBGORDON CAN BE FOUND IN "index.html", AND "style.css" FOUND IN THE "css" FOLDER

 ![Design preview for the NFT preview card component coding challenge](./design/desktop-preview.jpg)